Preventing Infection in Shoulder Replacement Surgery.

 There is.
-Please contact Dr Cutbush’s office if you develop any abscess of skin ulceration or even if you find a whitehead type pimple on your skin in the region of your planned surgery.
-Also let the office know if you develop a chest infection of other illness prior to surgery.
+Please contact Dr Cutbush’s office if you develop any abscess or skin ulceration or even if you find a whitehead type pimple on your skin in the region of your planned surgery.
+Also let the office know if you develop a chest infection or other illness prior to surgery.
 In most instances your surgery will need to be delayed until you make a full recovery.

 Dr Cutbush has spoken at several medical conferences in Australia and overseas on the topic of preventing infection in shoulder replacement surgery.
-Dr Cutbush was invited to speak on this issue at the New Zealand Shoulder Society meeting in Queenstown in July 2017 and most recently spoke on this subject at the Japanese Shoulder Society meeting in Tokyo in October 2017.
+Dr Cutbush was invited to speak on this issue at the New Zealand Shoulder Society meeting in Queenstown in July 2017 and spoke on this subject at the Japanese Shoulder Society meeting in Tokyo in October 2017.

 Dr Cutbiush speaking in Tokyo at the Japanese Shoulder Society Meeting